jculvey/tango/README.md

 I'm as sick of the framework overload as anyone else.
 I couldn't find too many solutions for two way binding and form widgets that didn't involve adopting a much larger framework along with it (I'm looking at you Angular, React, ExtJS, Kendo).

+While there have been many great attempts at client side MVC frameworks, you don't find many of the conveniences that you can in server side MVC frameworks that solve froms, such as the form helper of rails, or the helper functions in django.forms.

 The aim of tango is to provide a lightweight library for easy data binding and high quality widgets that is easy to integrate into your app.